Dorian-MB/RL-Snake/README.md

 # RL-Snake

-A modern implementation of reinforcement learning models playing the Snake game using Stable Baselines3 and Pygame.
+Implementation of reinforcement learning models playing the Snake game using Stable Baselines3 and Pygame.

 ## Features